Social and Cultural Anthropology MA

 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.

 - Residence.
 The minimum period of residence is two calendar years (6 terms) of full-time graduate study beyond the Master’s degree or the equivalent in part-time study.

 - Time Limit.
-Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.
+Please refer to the Academic Regulations page for further details regarding the Time Limits.
 The thesis option is designed to be completed in two years.
 The non-thesis option can be completed in 12 months.

 - Graduation Requirement.
 In order to graduate, students must have a cumulative GPA of at least 2.70.